 About Charles Demuynck

-His CD of Beethoven’s Symphony #8 and Brahms’ Piano Concerto #2 with pianist Gamet Ungar and the Vama Philharmonic is available on iTunes.
+A CD of Beethoven’s Symphony #8 and Brahms’ Piano Concerto #2 conducted by Charles Demuynck with pianist Gamet Ungar and the Vama Philharmonic is available for purchase on iTunes.